 Pass along a beloved stuffed animal as a free gift to make a special memory with a child or grandchild.

 If you’re one of the people who loves collecting novelty mugs, it’s time to start distributing your collection as a free gift.
 Just wash ‘em really well first — no one wants the free personalization of coffee rings or lipstick stains.

 While we’re on the subject of collectibles — if you know someone who collects owls, trains or snow globes, pass along a respective item from your home.

-27. Storage Unit Surprise
+23. Storage Unit Surprise

-If you have a storage unit, there’s probably at least one thing in it that you aren’t using and would make an excellent gift.
+If you have a storage unit, there’s probably at least one thing in it that you aren’t using and would make an excellent free gift.

-The Gift of Memory
+The Gift of Memories

 Now that so many of our photos and videos are stored online, there’s something very special about receiving an actual photograph or home video.

 Plus, these items you probably already have in storage — which makes them an ideal free gift.